INSImaging/insimaging.github.io/_news/2026-01-01-zhang2026singlemode.md

 <br>

-Our paper on a single-mode quasi Riemannian gradient descent algorithm for low-multilinear-rank tensor recovery has been published in the **Journal of Scientific Computing**.
-Check the paper [here](https://link.springer.com/article/10.1007/s10915-025-03122-6).
+Our [paper](https://link.springer.com/article/10.1007/s10915-025-03122-6) on a single-mode quasi Riemannian gradient descent algorithm for low-multilinear-rank tensor recovery has been published in the **Journal of Scientific Computing**.